What are Sales Training Programs

-The Rise of SME Sales Force
+The rise of the SME salesforce

 Today’s B2B buyers have access to exactly the same information that the sales reps have at their disposal.

-Training content will need to come from third parties as in-house training might have its limits in this regard.
+Training content will need to come from third parties, as in-house training might have its limits in this regard.

 The SMEs will be trained in understanding sales from the customer context.

 In your own time